Atrophic Scar Treatment NYC

 Atrophic Scar Removal at Wall Street Dermatology

 Do you want to treat your atrophic scars?
-Wall Street Dermatology is a cosmetic, surgical, and laser dermatology private practice that provides scar treatment in NYC.
+Wall Street Dermatology is a cosmetic, surgical, and laser dermatology private practice that provides scar revision in NYC.
 Dr. Tzu is a double-board certified dermatologist in NYC with years of experience and expertise in atrophic scar treatment in NYC.

 Atrophic scars occur when your skin is unable to regenerate sufficient collagen and results in an indentation.
 These skin indentations can result from traumatic, acne, surgical, or chickenpox scars.
 While some scars may undergo some level of fading, atrophic scars are particularly stubborn and don’t resolve over time.
 Atrophic scar treatment helps fill in the indentation and fade the appearance of your previous wound for a smooth, balanced appearance.